skip to content

 01:00:14 - Anthony Campolo

-This is cool because like I worked with Layer zero a little bit getting their setup and you do this with, with their CLI because they don't have the ability to actually build it on their own platform.
+This is cool because I worked with Layer0 a little bit getting their setup working, and you do this with their CLI because they don't have the ability to actually build it on their own platform.
 So it's interesting that you guys both kind of went at it from opposite directions.

 01:00:28 - Nick Taylor